ckanofskySchool/Collin.Github.io/_DailyJournal/DailyJournal.md

 <img src="assets/img/portfolio/DailyJournal/SeeedBackSoldered.jpg" width="320" height="240">

-## 11/12/2025

-Today I used the software https://jthatch.com/Terrain2STL/ to create a 3D topography map for a quick detour porject teaching 3D depth CNC cutting.
-For my model, I chose to make the topography of a mountain called Cammleback in Pheonix, Arizona as a birthday gift to my grandma who would always take us hiking there.

 ## 11/13/2025

 Today I tried to program the seeed board but I think I started to complicated because while the program itself seemed to run great, none of the LED indicators on the board were lighting up to show that power was succsesfully being outputed to the motors.